OceanaRobotics/OceanaFRC/README.md

 ### Install Jekyll and Bundler
 With Ruby, we can install Jekyll and Bundler (a Ruby "gem" for managing gem depenencies)
-- open a new command prompt and run: `gem install jekyll bundler`
+- open a new command prompt
+- run `gem install jekyll bundler`

 ### Install Git
 Git is tool to interact with GitHub and GitHub's revision control system and funcationality.